 This example shows how to simulate and generate code for an automotive lane-following controller.

-Review a control algorithm that combines sensor fusion, lane detection, and a lane following controller from the Model Predictive Control Toolbox™.
+Review a control algorithm that combines sensor fusion, lane detection, and a lane following controller from the Model Predictive Control Toolbox™ software.

-Test the control system in a closed-loop Simulink® model using synthetic data generated by the Automated Driving Toolbox™.
+Test the control system in a closed-loop Simulink® model using synthetic data generated by Automated Driving Toolbox™ software.

 Configure the code generation settings for software-in-the-loop simulation and automatically generate code for the control algorithm.

 A lane following system is a control system that keeps the vehicle traveling within a marked lane of a highway, while maintaining a user-set velocity or safe distance from the preceding vehicle.
 A lane following system includes combined longitudinal and lateral control of the ego vehicle: